-The water open space of the Broads can be enjoyed in many ways for example by boating, sailing, canoeing and water-skiing (where permitted), by being by the water and by being in the water (where open water swimming events are permitted and organised).
+The water open space of the Broads is enjoyed in many ways such as boating, sailing, canoeing and waterskiing (where permitted), and by being by the water and in the water (where open water swimming events are permitted and organised).
 'Blue' infrastructure is also important in the Broads.
-Many policies in this Local Plan relate to water open space and blue infrastructure, such as water quality, moorings Tracked changed wersion for 21911 Full Authorithre ference only and navigation elements of policies and the policy on staithes (PUBSSSTAITHES).
+Many policies in this Local Plan relate to water open space and blue infrastructure, such as water quality, moorings and navigation elements of policies, and the policy on staithes (PUBSSSTAITHES).